Volkswagen ID.7 Tourer review

 Electric motors

 When the ID.7 launched in early 2024, it was only available in a single ‘Pro’ guise, which uses a 77kWh battery – the same size as that used in the ID.Buzz and ID.4, for example, as well as wider Volkswagen Group models.
-It’s now being joined by the Pro S and GTX, with both packing the larger, new 86kWh battery.
+It’s been joined by the Pro S and GTX, with both packing the larger, new 86kWh battery.

 The Pro and Pro S models are each rear-driven by a single electric motor producing 286hp and 545Nm of torque (pulling power).
 Accelerating to 62mph will take 6.6 seconds, with the top speed capped to 112mph for efficiency reasons, as is the case for all ID.7s.
 The Pro S model is ever so slightly slower because of the extra weight of its battery, but the real-world difference is negligible.

-At the top of the range is the GTX, which adds a second smaller front electric motor, enabling 4Motion four-wheel-drive.
+At the top of the range is the GTX (above), which adds a second smaller front electric motor, enabling 4Motion four-wheel-drive.
 It puts out 340hp and 560Nm of torque, making it the most powerful Volkswagen estate car ever – even ahead of the Volkswagen Golf R. It’s much quicker off the line thanks to its extra traction, with the 0-62mph time dropping to 5.5 seconds.

 Range and charging